sydney-birch/Ectopleura_Population_genetics/README.md

 This repository contains the ddRAD analysis of three *Ectopleura* populations for my NSF PRFB study.
 This repository also includes the code for the behavioral analysis and the  correlational analysis.

 ## Study Info and Sample structure
+The overarching hypothesis of my PRFB work is: Distinct populations of E. crocea are larvae are locally adapted to specfic biofilms, where larvae are cueing in on adult-associated microbes.

+This ddRAD study is apart of Aim 2 which is assessing the population genomics of E.crocea to assess if genetic variation is present across populations and if its consitent with local adaptation.

 ## Overview of Pipeline:
 1. Download data and prep work (count reads)